 If you manage to make that mind switch, you are already on your way to pike success.
 Fish are the most natural bait you can present to pike, and especially in winter, this can make all the difference!

-By the way, if you are unsure about your state’s regulations concerning fishing with live bait, check out this article I wrote: Is Fishing With Live Bait Illegal?
-(A State-By-State Guide)
+RELATED ARTICLE: By the way, check out this article if you are unsure about your state’s regulations concerning fishing with live bait

 Do not shy away from this slightly more passive way of fishing, as you will attract more pike to your spot by using live or dead baitfish.
 Not only do they smell delicious, but they are also easy prey for slow winter pike.
 Do not forget that they try to preserve as much energy as possible as well.